nemonik/hands-on-DevOps/docs/markdown.md

 ## Why?

-In Agile Software Development, there is rarely an integration of these individuals outside the immediate application development team with members of technology operations (e.g., network engineers administrators, testers, cyber security engineers.)
+In Agile Software Development, there is rarely an integration of these individuals outside the immediate application development team with members of technology operations (e.g., network engineers administrators, testers, cybersecurity engineers.)

 ---